Lesson Plan on Childlike Faith: Little Children

 Small Group Reflection Questions

-• Can you think of a time when you had to trust someone completely?
+• Can you think of a time when you had to rely on someone else completely?
+What was that like?

-• What qualities do children have that we might lose as we grow older?
+• What are some qualities children have that we sometimes lose as we get older?

 Challenge